org-tigris-jsapar/jsapar/docs/introduction.md

 that handles each line immediately as it is parsed.
 That way you will never load the whole content of the data source in the memory.

 If you rather work with your own Java bean class directly instead of getting Line objects, you probably want to look at the Text2BeanConverter class which delivers Java beans directly instead of Line objects.
-More about that in the [basics](basics) article.
+You can read more about that in the [basics](basics#converting-text-to-java-beans) article.

 ## Simple example of composing a CSV file
 The code to use the JSaPar library to compose a file, using the same schema as when parsing above, could look like this: